 Changing shopping habits and lifestyles

-The rapid technological progress seen in last 15 years, and particularly the quantum leap in the importance of the Internet, has radically changed the shopping habits and lifestyles of consumers.
+The rapid technological progress seen in last 15 years, and specifically the quantum leap in the importance of the Internet, has radically changed the shopping habits and lifestyles of consumers.
 HUGO BOSS sees this change as an opportunity.
 With the expansion and continuous improvement of its online stores, the Group addresses the expectations of consumers with respect to product presentation, selection and service.
 It is also driving towards even closer integration of its online offering with bricks-and-mortar retail stores.
 Processes harmonized across all channels will offer customers a high-quality, uncomplicated information, purchasing and service experience.
-HUGO BOSS thereby meets the needs of the company’s core target group – men and women who are successful in their professions and private lives and who are on tight schedules.
+HUGO BOSS thereby meets the needs of the company’s core target group, men and women who are successful in their professional and personal lives and have little spare time.
 At the same time, the Group uses digital media to strengthen perception of its brands and charge them emotionally.

 Growing need for individuality

-The Group addresses its customers' growing need for individuality both in its brand strategy and in its distribution strategy.
-By building up and regionally extending its Made to Measure offering, the Group can offer to a growing number of interested consumers the option of wearing individually modified and tailored products with which they can stand out from the crowd.
-The exclusivity of this offering is also conveyed in the shopping experience, with dedicated sales floor space specially designed for this purpose.
+The Group addresses its customers’ growing need for individuality with both its brand strategy and its distribution strategy.
+By building up and regionally extending its Made to Measure offering, HUGO BOSS can offer a growing number of interested consumers the option of wearing individually modified and tailored products with which they can stand out from the fashion mainstream.
+The exclusivity of this offering is also conveyed in the shopping experience, with dedicated selling space specially designed for this purpose.
 Opportunities are also seen in an individual approach to customers with systematic customer relationship management.
-Stronger ties are forged between customers and HUGO BOSS and encouraging the brand loyalty of customers by reaching out to them individually as part of systematic customer relationship management in the form of telephone calls, personal mailshots or newsletters.
+Stronger ties are forged between customers and HUGO BOSS and customers’ brand loyalty increased by targeted phone calls, personalized mailings and individual newsletters.

 Brand portfolio allows targeting of differentiated customer segments

 HUGO BOSS believes it has an outstanding position in the global apparel market.
-The Group's brands stand for excellent quality, outstanding workmanship and modern design.
-With its brands, the Group reaches out to a wide public across the entire spectrum of the premium and luxury fashion market – from the young lifestyle brand BOSS Orange and the trendy HUGO brand to the modern, sophisticated BOSS offering to the lifestyle brand BOSS Orange.
-By integrating BOSS Selection into the BOSS core brand, the Group has significantly strengthened its offering in the luxury segment.
-With this move, the Groups hopes to create better opportunities to tap sales potential and form stronger ties with existing customers while securing their loyalty to the brand through all stages of their lives, securing even greater loyalty to its brands and tapping opportunities in the form of additional sales potential.
+The Group’s brands stand for excellent quality, outstanding workmanship and modern design.
+With its brands, the Group reaches out to a wide public across the entire spectrum of the premium and luxury fashion market – from the young lifestyle brand BOSS Orange and the trendy HUGO brand to the modern, sophisticated BOSS brand in which the Company’s luxury competence has been successfully concentrated.
+The different brand worlds are also clearly distinguished from one another by increasing vertical differentiation in pricing and satisfy the demands of different target groups.
+The Group therefore sees itself as well positioned to make attractive offers to its customers in the premium and luxury segment and through all stages of their lives, securing even greater loyalty to its brands and tapping opportunities in the form of additional sales potential.

-HUGO BOSS is the market leader in many market segments and regions, particularly in the premium menswear market.
+HUGO BOSS is the market leader in the premium menswear market in many regions.
 However, its penetration in the womenswear segment is significantly lower in most markets.
-As a result, the Group sees substantial potential in this business segment and is working intensively to successfully implement its strategy designed to grow its market share.
-Manpower in the business area was strengthened through the appointment of Jason Wu as Artistic Director.
-In addition, the profile of womenswear in the Group's own retail stores was raised, particularly in flagship stores.
-Perception of the womenswear range is also supported by the expansion of brand communication activities.
-Closely related to its core competence in apparel, the shoes and accessories product category is another area in which HUGO BOSS has identified good growth opportunities.
+As a result, the Group sees substantial potential in this segment and is working intensively to successfully implement a strategy designed to grow its market share.
+The appointment of Jason Wu as Artistic Director has strengthened the Group’s competence in this area significantly.
+In addition, brand communication has been increased to reinforce the perception of BOSS Womenswear as a fashionable, high-quality brand.
+Its continuous presence at the New York Fashion Week also highlights the high aspirations set by the company for this area.

 In recent years, HUGO BOSS has increasingly realigned its distribution activities towards end consumers and significantly increased the share of sales generated with its own retail business.
 With the expansion of its own store network, the Company is tapping additional sales potential, both in established and emerging markets.
-In addition, HUGO BOSS is increasingly taking the opportunity of directly operating mono-brand shop-in-shops at wholesale partners.
-Complete control over how the point of sale is designed allows improvements in the quality of presentation, but also makes it possible to offer first-class advice and service, enhancing the purchasing experience and the perceived quality of the product range.
-At the same time, the Company is gaining insights into its customers' needs first hand.
-In view of the growing importance of the distribution channel, the Group is working hard to systematically increase its retail competence.
+In addition, HUGO BOSS is increasingly taking the opportunity of directly operating mono-brand shop-in-shops at business partners.
+Complete control over how the point of sale is designed not only allows improvements in the quality of presentation, but also makes it possible to offer first-class advice and service, enhancing the purchasing experience and the perceived quality of the brand.
+At the same time, the Company is gaining insights into its customers’ needs first hand.
+In view of the growing importance of this distribution channel, the Group is working hard to systematically increase its retail competence.